apache/myfaces/extensions/quarkus/showcase/README.md

 Following is how to `build and run` the native image:

-`mvn clean package -Pnative && ./target/quarkus-myfaces-showcase-1.0-SNAPSHOT-runner`
+`mvn clean package -Pnative && java -jar ./target/quarkus-app/quarkus-run.jar`

 ## Testing